TANSU-INSPIRED ENTERTAINER’S KITCHEN

 “We had several challenges on this project, the most difficult being the client broke her foot at the height of construction and could not get into her home to review the job at critical points,” says Bauer.
 “In addition, there was the challenge of working on an island with ferry-only access.”

-Bauer suggested creating a custom tansu-inspired island with a built-in sink, ample drawers, Japanese-style hardware, and a dark weathered-wood finish.
+Bauer suggested creating a custom Tansu-inspired island with a built-in sink, ample drawers, minimal hardware, and a dark weathered-wood finish.
 This checked the box for the kitchen island while also creating lots of usable storage.

 Space, functionality, and view